RED CELLS

 Sideroblastic anemia: Dimorphic population (some forms); Ringed sideroblasts in marrow

-Lead poisoning: Coarse basophilic stippling (maybe)
+Lead poisoning: Coarse basophilic stippling (maybe -- lead inhibits ribonuclease)

 Basophilic stippling